EnzoDattignie/Projet_Systeme/README.md

 # Projet_Systeme
 This program was developped for the HAI727I module at the Faculty of Science, University of Montpellier.

-To install this program, simply clone the Git repository into the directory of your choice and ensure that your Python installation includes the following libraries : sys, os, re, matplotlib, datetime.
+To install this program, simply clone the Git repository into the directory of your choice and ensure that your Python installation includes the following libraries : sys, os, re, matplotlib, datetime and select.

 When running this program for the first time, open the command prompt in the appropriate directory and execute the following command:
 chmod 555 ./projet.sh